 The Triple 8 Downhill Racer longboard helmet has an option to come with a tinted or a clear visor.
 Once you choose a visor color, you cannot switch them so be careful.
 I personally prefer the tinted visor, as it cuts down on sunny day glare and looks cooler.

 To make this helmet especially suitable for downhill, it is slightly cut in the back to allow for it be comfortable in the tuck position.
-It also comes with a extra fit pad insert to customize the fit to exactly your head shape.
+It also comes with an extra fit pad insert to customize the fit to your head shape.

 The fogging is also partially caused by the lack of ventilation holes in the helmet.
 While this helmet comes with a sweat absorbing liner, the lack of holes can cause your head to feel a little hot at times.